GoodMorningA1i/GoodMorningA1i/README.md

 Welcome to my little bubble 🫧 on GitHub, where I'll be sharing all sorts of projects.

-My name is Ali (a-Lee) and I am an iOS Developer at RBC, the Royal Bank of Canada.\
+My name is Ali (a-Lee) and I am an iOS Engineer at RBC, the Royal Bank of Canada.\
 I am also a Computer Science Graduate from the University of Toronto.

 My LinkedIn: https://www.linkedin.com/in/alisyed7/